avannaa/pangya-guides/casual-mechanics/casual-mechanics.md

 ![tonycheese awesome mspaint powers diagram](/casual-mechanics/tonycheese-powers.jpg)

 so, both your % power and the height itself influence how many y each m is worth.
+5m elevation at 100% will be "worth less" than 5m elevation at 90%, and +10m elevation will be worth more than twice +5m elevation, while -10m elevation will be worth less than twice -5m elevation.
 heights are hard, but if you just want a simple number that's better than 1 to use everywhere, i'd say consider each 1m as 0.8y.
-if you want some actual numbers, check the actual tryhard guide.
+if you want some actual numbers, check the actual tryhard guide (going to be made eventually).

-## wind and aim
-it's hard to comment on wind, but until you're up to like 270y or so (280y powershot) each 1m is worth less than 1y.
-on aim, i'd recommend trying out the powerbar method for your estimates. see part 3 of [tonycheese's guide](https://abacusarchives.wordpress.com/tonycheeses-guide/) for an introduction.
-when i'm being casual i just think like "ok 1m here is probably worth about 4 powerbars" and just aim away.
+also, that effect is less the lower the club. so, 5m elevation at 100% 1w will be "worth more" than 5m at 100% 3w, and worth MUCH more than 5m at 100% 8i.

 ## backspin basics

 backspin is the other bread and butter shot for the good casual player.
 so, how far does a 100% power backspin reach?
--16y is generally a pretty good estimate. so, if your power is 250y, a 100% backspin will reach about 234y, disregarding wind and elevation.
+that will depend on your drive, but -16y is generally a pretty good estimate. so, if your power is 250y, a 100% backspin will reach about 234y, disregarding wind and elevation.
 something like -20y for 90%, and -24y for 80%.

 optimal spin for backspins (i.e. won't pop the hole) is 9.